Sophie Bice BA (Hons) Counselling, BACP Registered Member

 Diploma Clinical Hypnotherapy

-I currently work for Phyllis Tuckwell Hospice Care as a Counsellor working with patients and their families coping with the effects of chronic or terminal illness and bereavement.
+I spent 4 years working for Phyllis Tuckwell Hospice Care as a Counsellor working with patients and their families coping with the effects of chronic or terminal illness and bereavement.
 Navigating our way towards death or through grief can be challenging and hard to talk about, especially with those closest to us.
 I have a special interest in this area, helping individuals to explore their multifaceted and complex spectrum of emotional, physical, cognitive and behavioural responses to loss and change.

 I have a particular interest on the impact of stress on both the mind and body, and deliver stress management workshops to teams in business.
 Clients include HSBC, Farebrother, and Quin-Essence Ltd.